 The front passenger air bag is designed to automatically turn OFF when the vehicle is operated under some conditions as described below in accordance with U.S. regulations.
 If the front passenger air bag is OFF, it will not inflate in a crash.
 The driver air bag and other air bags in your vehicle are not part of this system.
 The purpose of the regulation is to help reduce the risk of injury or death from an inflating air bag to certain front passenger seat occupants, such as children, by requiring the air bag to be automatically turned OFF.
-Certain sensors are used to meet the requirements.

-One sensor used is the occupant classification sensor (pattern sensor).
-It is in the bottom of the front passenger seat cushion and is designed to detect an occupant and objects on the seat by weight.
-It works together with seat belt sensors described later.
+The occupant classification sensor (pattern sensor) is in the front passenger seat cushion and is designed to detect an occupant and objects on the seat.
 For example, if a child is in the front passenger seat, the Advanced Air Bag System is designed to turn the passenger air bag OFF in accordance with the regulations.
-Also, if a child restraint of the type specified in the regulations is on the seat, its weight and the child's weight can be detected and cause the air bag to turn OFF.
-Occupant classification sensor operation can vary depending on the front passenger seat belt sensors.
+Also, if a child restraint of the type specified in the regulations is on the seat, the occupant classification sensor can detect it and cause the air bag to turn OFF.